 We’re cruising again!
-This time we are cruising the Norwegian Getaway.
+This time we are cruising Norwegian Getaway.

-Last summer, after many discussions of where to head in the fall, surprisingly we ended up booking a cruise.
+Last summer, after many discussions of where to head in the fall last summer, surprisingly, we booked a cruise.
 After a terrible cruise 8 years ago, we vowed never to cruise again, so it did come as a shock when we finally agreed to give it another try.

 Many of our friends were cruising and having a blast, so we figured another chance could not hurt.
-This time I decided to try a completely different cruise line and came across an amazing itinerary to the Western Caribbean on the Norwegian Getaway out of Miami, Florida.
+This time I decided to try a completely different cruise line and came across a fantastic itinerary to the Western Caribbean on the Norwegian Getaway out of Miami, Florida.

-I envisioned myself with a fruity drink with my husband, next to the pool, basking in the sun, and getting off at the ports and just winging it.
+I envisioned myself with a fruity vacation cocktail with my husband, next to the pool, basking in the sun, getting off at the ports, and just winging it.
 So there wouldn’t be much for me to arrange.
 Right?

 I couldn’t help myself.
-Like a dog on a bone, I dove right in and read as many reviews and as much info available online about Norwegian Cruise Line and their ship: Getaway.
+Like a dog on a bone, I dove right in and read as many reviews and as much online information about the Norwegian Cruise Line and their ship: Getaway.

-For example, if I hadn’t dedicated my time to learn every piece of intel I could gather about this ship, I would have never learned about the secluded, adults-only area that exists called The Vibe.
-And your chances of getting your hands on a pass all depends on how fast you can run to Headliners Comedy Club (deck 6) to grab one of the 70 passes at an extra cost (at the time we took this cruise).
+For example, if I hadn’t dedicated my time to learning every piece of intel I could gather about this ship, I would have never learned about the secluded, adults-only area called The Vibe.
+And your chances of getting your hands on a pass depending on how fast you can run to Headliners Comedy Club (deck 6) to grab one of the 70 passes at an extra cost (at the time we took this cruise).

 Every review I read with Vibe passes made it sound like it was a slice of heaven, and it probably is.
 I almost convinced hubby we needed to be at the terminal super early to score these passes, but then the Advance Upgrade Bid Program happened.